Francis W. Parker School

-Sean Brookes has been with the New Roads School in Santa Monica, CA since 2000.
+Andy Bigelow has been with the Francis W. Parker School in Chicago, IL since 2022.
 He currently teaches US History, World History, Climate Science and Environmental Justice, and Elections to high school students, as well as advises the Human Rights Watch Student Task Force on campus.
-Sean holds a Masters of Arts in Teaching from Tufts University and majored in political science at St. Lawrence University in Canton, NY.
+Andy holds a Masters of Arts in Teaching from Tufts University and majored in political science at St. Lawrence University in Canton, NY.
 He grew up in New England and taught in the suburbs of Boston before moving to Chicago in 2006.

 Alan received his Bachelor’s Degree in History from University of Washington in 1995, and his Master’s in Teaching from Seattle University in 1997.
 He spent the first 20 years of his teaching career at Kellogg Middle School (Shoreline, WA) during which time he created and taught a Human Rights unit for 8 years.
 The 7 to 8 weeks unit focused on children in conflict, including child soldiers, the Invisible Children in Uganda, the Lost Boys of Sudan, and refugee children in the Darfur crisis.

 Alan began teaching world history at Shorecrest High School in 2018 and plans to bring elements of human rights education into his curriculum in 2019.
 He also serves as Athletic Director at the school.

 Palisades Charter HS

 School: Palisades Charter High School (Santa Monica, CA)